NEID Pipeline Algorithms

 Fallback and Wavecal Quality

-On some days, the LFC is unavailable, making it impossible to derive the wavelength solution or an accurate velocity shift for that observing session in the v1.1.0 wavelength calibration framework.
-In these cases, the “fallback” method for wavelength calibration / drift correction is simply to insert the master wavelength solution for all data that day.
-In other cases, there may be sufficient LFC data in the calibration session to define the wavelength solution for the night, but insufficient drift monitoring data to measure drifts throughout the night.
-In these cases, the fallback method for wavelength calibration / drift correction is to insert the wavelength solution for that day for all data obtained (i.e. the “constant” drift method).
+2. Missing Drift Monitoring Data: In other cases, there may be sufficient LFC data in the calibration session to define the wavelength solution for the night, but insufficient drift monitoring data to measure drifts throughout the night (FP before July 2024, LFC from July-December 2024).
+In these cases the wavelength calibration falls back to CONSTANT, where we insert the LFC+ThAr derived wavelength solution for that day for all data obtained.

 Barycentric Correction